-It was just this morning that social media was abuzz with the news of fashion designer, Kate Spade who was found dead in her apartment in an apparent suicide.
+On June 6 2018 social media was abuzz with the news of fashion designer, Kate Spade who was found dead in her apartment in an apparent suicide.
 According to CNN, Spade had committed suicide by hanging herself.

 You may throw around “adulting is hard” on trivial things, but there might be some science behind it.
 While our twenties may not be as tumultuous as puberty, there’s a reason why people call it a defining decade.
 Research has shown that the human brain is still developing, and the frontal lobe — the part of your brain involved in decision-making — only reaches full maturity around 25.
 On top of that, you’re also experiencing a series of firsts in your career, your relationships, your finances and so on.
 So it’s no surprise we’re all stressed out.
 But that stress can actually trigger mental illness.

 But what is depression?
 How do you know for sure if it’s just an utterly crappy day, haywire hormones or – you’re depressed?

 PEOPLE NEED TO REALISE YOU CAN’T JUST “SNAP OUT OF IT”